What type of authority is provided by a written contract between an agent and a principal?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The type of authority provided by a written contract between an agent and a principal is express authority.
-Express authority is defined as the power that the principal intentionally grants to the agent through explicit instructions or a formal agreement.
-This type of authority is clearly outlined in a written contract, which specifies the agent's duties, limitations, and decision-making capabilities on behalf of the principal.
+The type of authority provided by a written contract between an agent and a principal is classified as express authority.
+This authority is explicitly granted to the agent through the terms and provisions of the contract, outlining specific duties, powers, and limitations that the agent has when representing the principal.

 Subscribe